A look at IAMGOLD Corporation's (IAG) recent performance gives investors their first glimpse of hope.

 IAMGOLD Corporation (NYSE: IAG) Trading Performance Indicators

-IAMGOLD Corporation (IAG) is currently performing well based on its current performance indicators.
-A quick ratio of 1.10 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.52.
+Here are IAMGOLD Corporation’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.50.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.54, a number that is poised to hit -0.02 in the next quarter and is forecasted to reach 0.04 in one year’s time.